dduyg/55/posts/attractors-and-complex-systems.md

 <div style="font-family: 'Source Code Pro', monospace;" class="ui secondary segment">
   <p>To visualize the distance-based attractor fields, I used a grid of points.
 For each point in the grid, a value is generated based on the distance to the closest attractor (either a point or a line).
 Each point is affected only by its closest attractor, but the definition can be easily adapted to incorporate influence from multiple attractors simultaneously.
 The output of this definition is a single value for each point on the grid, which can then be used to control any property.
 In this case, it controls the radii of circles positioned on the points.</p></div>

-## Using Attractor Fields in Data Science
+## Using Attractor Fields to understand complex systems

-Attractor fields provide a useful framework for data science, particularly in the analysis of complex systems and nonlinear dynamical systems.

-Attractor fields are a valuable tool for analyzing and understanding complex systems, and visualizing them can help make sense of complex datasets, especially those with a high number of dynamic and time-series data.

-Attractors can be used to visualize complex high-dimensional data by projecting it onto a lower-dimensional spaces.
-In these cases, the attractor field provides a low-dimensional representation of the data that captures the underlying structure of the system.
-By identifying the underlying attractors that govern the behavior of the dynamical system, attractor fields can help reduce the complexity of high-dimensional data while preserving important patterns and relationships in the data, and can be used to predict future states of the system.
+Attractor fields provide a valuable framework for analyzing and understanding complex systems, and visualizing them can help make sense of complex datasets, especially those with a high number of dynamic and time-series data.
+The attractor field approach aims to represent the data in a lower-dimensional space that captures the inherent structure of the system.
+By identifying the underlying attractors governing the dynamical system's behavior, it is possible to reduce the complexity of high-dimensional data while retaining important patterns and relationships in the data.
+This, in turn, facilitates improved predictions about future states of the system.

-While attractor fields and data science may seem unrelated, they can intersect in the context of complex dynamical systems with high-dimensional data.
-Machine learning models often seek to find attractors in high-dimensional data spaces in order to cluster similar data points together.
-In this case, the attractors are not explicitly referred to as such, but the concept is still relevant to the algorithms being used.

-For instance, attractor fields have been used in the development and improvement of self-organizing maps (SOMs).
-SOMs are a type of neural network that can be used to visualize high-dimensional data in a low-dimensional space.
-They work by mapping the data onto a grid of nodes, where each node represents a different region of the data space.
-By adjusting the connections between nodes over time, the SOM can learn to recognize patterns in the data and map them onto the grid.